 The control system for the CHB-STATCOM presented in the previous chapters has been derived under the assumption that the connecting grid is perfectly balanced and that the compensator is only exchanging positive-sequence current with the grid.
-However, the STATCOM is often utilized for balancing purposes, both in terms of voltage and current balancing, and therefore needs to be able to properly and independently control both positive- and negative-sequence current.
-One of the main disadvantages of the CHB-STATCOM (in its star and delta configuration) as compared with the more traditional NPC and CCC is the lack of a common DC link and thereby the inability to exchange energy between the phase legs to guarantee an uniform active power distribution between the phase legs.
-For the unbalanced operation, as it will be shown later in this chapter, the cluster controller described in Section 3.2.3 is not sufficient and additional countermeasures must be taken to avoid capacitor voltage drifting.
+However, the STATCOM might also be utilized for balancing purposes, both in terms of voltage and current balancing, and therefore needs to be able to properly and independently control both positive- and negative-sequence currents.
+One of the main disadvantages of the investigated CHB topology as compared with the more traditional NPC and CCC is the lack of a common DC link and thereby the inability to exchange energy between the phase legs to guarantee an uniform active power distribution between the three phases.
+For the unbalanced operation, as it will be shown later in this chapter, the control approach described in Section 3.2.3 might be ineffective in keeping the DC-link capacitor voltages balanced and a more sophisticated controller must be implemented.